Fed's commitment to act upstaged by Trump's furor

 Earlier on Friday, St. Louis Federal Reserve Bank President James Bullard told Bloomberg TV the policy-setting Federal Open Market Committee would have a “robust debate” about cutting U.S. interest rates by a half percentage point at its next policy meeting in September.

 Bullard, who has long advocated for lower rates to counteract tame inflation, said he is troubled by signs of a slowdown coming from the bond market.
-He is referring to the relative decline in long-term bond yields called an “inversion” of the Treasury yield curve that has preceded recessions.
+He is referring to the relative decline in long-term bond yields, called an “inversion” of the Treasury yield curve, that has preceded recessions.

 He said he is “not interested” in testing the theory “that this time is different” with regard to interpreting the bond market’s signal.